 Policy 1 A pattern of low density residential land use should apply.
-Parcels should be at least 4 hectares (9.88 acres) in Subdivision District A, at least 8 hectares in Subdivision District B (19.77 acres), and at least 65 hectares (160.61 acres) in Subdivision District C as indicated on Schedule C of this plan.
+Parcels should be at least 4 hectares (9.88 acres) in Subdivision District A, at least 8 hectares in Subdivision District B (19.77 acres), and at least 65 hectares (160.61 acres) in Subdivision District C as indicated on Schedule C of the Lasqueti Land Use Bylaw.